 I had an inquiry about “Battery Recycling” I was asked if it would be okay to use a plastic bucket with lid, to store the used batteries for collection prior to dropping them off at a recycling plant.
 I informed the individual that it would not be recommended, especially if the container they were looking at using had an air-tight seal; as gases from the batteries could escape and present a potentially harmful situation.

 All Batteries contain heavy metals such as mercury, lead, cadmium, and nickel, which can contaminate the environment when improperly disposed of.
 I recommended that they use a proper storage container, such as our “Battery Recycling Bin”.
 Our “Battery Recycling Bin” has a 2.25 gallon capacity and has a 1.5” hole on the lid to allow any harmful gases to escape safely.
 I also mention that the “Battery Recycling Bin” is clearly marked with a hot stamp that reads “Batteries Only” both on the lid as well as the front of the container.
-I also shared with them information on our “Mini Max Battery Recycler” which offers a slightly larger capacity at 5.5 gallons.

 They want to be able to do their part in eliminating the toxic chemicals that would otherwise hard the environment.
 I praised them and said that they are on the right track!